-China is very bishonen and kinda feminine-looking in some canon illustrations/strips, but it still doesn't justify the massive ukefication he gets in fanwork.
+China is very cute and feminine-looking in some canon illustrations/strips, but it still doesn't justify the massive ukefication he gets in fanwork.
 Particularly Russia/China and Japan/China ones (though the fanbase for this one seems to be leaning towards seme!
 China these days).
 And we are talking about the same China who fought and defeated Germany and Japan with only a ladle and wok.
 Not to mention, he beat off a dragon with a Hello Kitty doll.
 That's impressive.
 Apparently, long hair means that you're doomed for eternal bottoming.

 In regards to the other Asians, Korea tends to top his "partners" but sometimes becomes a victim of this if he's paired up with America, and occasionally with HK.
 Thailand is lucky enough to dodge this treatment unless he is the love interest of Imperial Japan, and Macau is almost exclusively paired with Hong Kong so he tends to be the top one instead.
 Though in the case of Korea and Thailand, it's a bit weird considering that both of them are pretty tall (Korea is about 179 cm, or at least tall enough to be at eye-to-eye level with America, and Thailand is just a little shorter so he should be at least 177-178 cm).